ManticoreGamesInc/platform-documentation/src/tutorials/photo_booth.md

     players[player.id] = frame -- (2)

     player:SetPrivateNetworkedData("photobooth.data", { elapsedTime, mutations })
-    player.bindingPressedEvent:Connect(OnBindingPressed) -- (3)
 end
 ```

 1. Name the frame to `Last Photo` as it will be searched for on the client.
 2. Store the asset instance in the `players` table for this player who joined.
-3. When the player presses any binding, the `OnBindingPressed` function will be called.

 #### Create OnPlayerLeft Function